purvapr13/Amny_Chatbot_Hackathon/README.md

-# 🌟 Urbot - AI Chatbot for Career Guidance
+# 🌟 Amny - AI Chatbot for Career Guidance

 **Urbot** is an AI-powered chatbot designed to guide users through their career journey.
 Whether you're looking for jobs, mentorship opportunities, or local events, Urbot is here to help—quickly, smartly, and efficiently.